Allan Wolf

 Rave reviews for The Watch That Ends the Night, Voices from the Titanic

 [A] masterpiece.
 Wolf leaves no emotion unplumbed, no area of research uninvestigated, and his voices are so authentic they hurt.
 Everyone should read it.
-Outstanding, insightful back matter completes this landmark work. — Booklist, Starred Review
+Outstanding, insightful back matter completes this landmark work. — Booklist, starred

-A lyrical, monumental work of fact and imagination that reads like an oral history revved up by the drama of the event. — Kirkus, Starred Review
+A lyrical, monumental work of fact and imagination that reads like an oral history revved up by the drama of the event. — Kirkus, starred

 Allan Wolf has combined meticulous research with open-hearted poetry to craft the story of the Titanic in a fresh and compelling way.
 A remarkable accomplishment. — Helen Frost, author of Crossing Stones and Hidden